 The feds in the Central District of California prosecute a lot of people for using the internet or a computer to steal money or to launder money and they have special teams of agents that investigate these particular crimes.
-Our California criminal defense attorneys are providing an overview below.

 I've represented many people over the last 26 years related to theft offenses — whether it be from a business, their employer, somebody on the internet who is being scammed out of money — there's a whole host of different ways that the internet and computers can be used to steal money from people.